-Patagonia's most versatile performance knit for use on trails or on the water provides sun protection and HeiQ® Fresh durable odor control.
+Patagonia's most versatile performance knit for use on trails or on the water: It’s quick drying, has stretch for mobility and comfort, plus HeiQ® Pure odor control.
 Made from 50–100% recycled content, Patagonia tech tees keep you comfortable when you’re working hard in conditions ranging from cool to hot.
 Fair Trade Certified™ sewn.

 Set-in sleeve design for enhanced movement and fit